ztyyLV/web-twain-docs/indepth/faqs/develop/where-can-i-get-the-webtwain-instances.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop Where Can I Get The WebTWAIN Instance(s)
+title: Where Can I Get The WebTWAIN Instance(s)
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: Where Can I Get The WebTWAIN Instance(s)
-description: Dynamic Web TWAIN SDK Documentation FAQs Where Can I Get The WebTWAIN Instance(s)
+description: Where Can I Get The WebTWAIN Instance(s)
 ---

-# Develop
+# Development

 ## Where Can I Get The WebTWAIN Instance(s)?

-When `Load` is called, `DWT` tries to create the `WebTwain` instances.
-Once it's done, `DWT` triggers the built-in callback `Dynamsoft.DWT.OnWebTwainReady` in which the method [ `Dynamsoft.DWT.GetWebTwain` ]({{site.info}}api/Dynamsoft_WebTwainEnv.html#getwebtwain) can be used to get the handler(s) of the instance(s).
+When Load` is called, `Dynamic Web TWAIN` tries to create the `WebTwain` instances.
+Once it's done, `Dynamic Web TWAIN` triggers the built-in callback `Dynamsoft.DWT.OnWebTwainReady` in which the method [ `Dynamsoft.DWT.GetWebTwain` ]({{site.info}}api/Dynamsoft_WebTwainEnv.html#getwebtwain) can be used to get the handler(s) of the instance(s).
 For simplicity, the `OnWebTwainReady` callback points to a global function called `Dynamsoft_OnReady` .
 The following snippets are equivalent

 Snippet one